 9. Carol Isherwood

-Carol Isherwood is one of the most accomplished women who have ever played rugby.
-As a rugby union player and coach, she has become well-known.
+Carol Isherwood is one of the most accomplished women ever playing rugby.
+She is well-known as a rugby union player and coach.

-Carol was not only the captain of the Great Britain team, but she was also in charge of organizing the coaches, the stadium, and the media.
+Carol was not only the captain of the Great Britain team but also in charge of organizing the coaches, the stadium, and the media.

 Carol Isherwood’s Short Profile